kinoute/typora-github-night-theme/README.md

 ## Installation

-1. Download the zipped project package or the [latest stable release](https://github.com/kinoute/typora-github-dark-theme/releases).
+1. Download the zipped project package or the [latest stable release](https://github.com/kinoute/typora-github-night-theme/releases).
 2. Launch Typora and open `Preferences` from the app menu.
 3. Go to the `Appearance` tab, and choose `Open Theme Folder`.
-4. Copy the `github-dark.css` file and `github-dark` folder to your Typora theme library.
+4. Copy the `github-night.css` file and `github-night` folder to your Typora theme library.
-5. Launch or restart Typora and choose `Github Dark` from the theme menu.
+5. Launch or restart Typora and choose `Github Night` from the theme menu.

 ## Status